kokossas/kokossas/README.md

 ## Hi there 👋
+I am new to github and actually coding and looking to learn fundamentals that can be applied in any language.
+Next step after that is to learn how to create a mobile app, UI, frontend, backend and how they integrate.
 <!--
 **kokossas/kokossas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.